-Wagner College is ranked in the Top 15% in Washington Monthly's 2012 master’s universities rankings — up from its Top 20% placement last year.
+Wagner College is ranked in the Top 15% in Washington Monthly's 2012 master’s universities rankings — up from its Top 20% placement in 2011.
 The rankings are based on our contribution to the public good in three broad categories: Social Mobility, Research and Service.

 Wagner College’s Community Engagement Classification, first awarded in 2008 by the Carnegie Foundation for the Advancement of Teaching, was renewed in January 2015.
 Wagner is one of only 6 institutions in New York City currently recognized with the classification.

 Wagner College ranked very high on the list of colleges chosen by students who were admitted to more than one school, according to the 2015 Parchment Student Choice College Rankings.
 Wagner ranked #6 on the list of 261 schools granting master’s degrees, and #91 on the overall list of 726 institutions nationwide.

 For the second year in a row, Wagner College appeared on the Forbes 2014 Top Colleges list, produced in partnership with the Center for College Affordability and Productivity.
 The Forbes list emphasizes “output over input,” looking at things like graduation rates and alumni salaries rather than incoming freshmen SAT scores.

 Wagner College has been ranked among the Highest ROI Colleges in New York state by the nonprofit organization Affordable Colleges Online.
 Wagner was one of just 84 colleges and universities statewide that were tagged for their high Return On Investment.